Code360In/katacoda-scenarios-41/git-01-installation/finish.md

 # Congratulations

-YTou successfully installed Git on your Ubuntu platform!
+You successfully installed Git on your Ubuntu platform!